Pushkin Vertigo, 2015

 He is married to Mireille whom he describes as a "nice little thing.
 Insignificant however," and their mutual friend is Lucienne, a physician.
 Lucienne had lived with the couple for a brief while, and she also happens to be Ravinel's mistress.
 Ravinel doesn't quite remember "Which of them had really chosen the other," but he does know that

-And then there's the imagery -- right from the outset, the authors fill their book with fog, which I always love in a novel -- here it works extremely well.
-For one thing, it turns out that as a child, Ravinel used to play this weird game where he'd make himself disappear into a dense fog, then consider himself doing an astral projection sort of thing where he'd make the crossing from the world of the living into the world of the dead.
+And then there's the imagery, beginning right away with the fog.
+As just one example, it turns out that as a child, Ravinel used to play this weird game where he'd make himself disappear into a dense fog, then consider himself doing an astral projection sort of thing where he'd make the crossing from the world of the living into the world of the dead.
 But fog also can be a great metaphor implying not only ghosts and things that are obscured and distorted; here it also works as an awesome metaphor for ignorance.
 Boileau and Narcejac, just as they did in their later Vertigo, end up not only foreshadowing what's coming but actually telegraphing future events, yet they manage to do it without falling into the trap of giving away too much.
 It's very well done and the book takes you deep into some very disturbed minds down to the very last words in the book.

 Highly, highly recommended -- I seriously hope more of the work of Boileau and Nacerjac will be translated some day.